Samples released from the Future Health Group

 Once the stem cells have been transplanted into the patient, the stem cells then transform into a range of blood, muscle, tissue and nerve cells as required to regenerate the tissue or help with the treatment.

 For a released sample to be successfully transplanted and treat these diseases, it must reach specific and strict criteria, established by the regulatory authorities and licensing bodies, to make it viable.

 The viability of a sample at the final stage of transplant is dependent on one of the earliest stages of storage; processing the sample before it has been frozen.

 Transplantation is the final stage of a stored stem cell sample.
 However, whether it is viable or not is dependent on the earliest stages.
 Before the sample has been frozen it must be processed and confirmed viable.

-Every biobank has a choice of processing method available to them and over the last 18 years, we have concentrated our time and resources to perfect a unique processing method that delivers up to 99% cell recovery rates pre-freeze.
+Every biobank has a choice of processing method available to them and over the last 20 years, we have concentrated our time and resources to perfect a unique cord blood processing method that delivers up to 99% cell recovery rates pre-freeze.

 The higher the stem cell count, the better quality the sample as this is what determines viability at time of transplant.

 Our industry-approved processing method involves reducing the size of the sample and is the preference of most reputable biobanks.
 Although it can take time and money this method ensures that each and every sample achieves the highest possible cell count and that even a small amount of blood can be processed.

 We are proud that this processing method is the industry gold standard and have released more samples than any other UK bank.
 This not only demonstrates the viability and effectiveness of our stored samples, but we know what a released sample means for every family that has had to request a sample.